 SPONSORED – It’s no secret that I love everything about Iceland.
 There are so many incredible things to do and see there that make each visit an adventure.
 My recent trip was no exception as I went on an incredible tour of lava and ice caves with Reykjavik Sightseeing.

 We started our journey in the wee hours of the day.
-It just started to snow and I felt like we were in a giant snow globe.
+It just started to snow, and I felt like we were in a giant snow globe.
 The thick snow was falling quite heavily and everything looked so magical.
 Somewhere along the way, the snow gave way to sunshine and blue skies.
 The almost two-hour journey was pretty neat, but I slept through most of it, only catching small glimpses of the landscape as I occasionally came awake.

 Ice cave at the Langjökull glacier

-The ice cave is man-made and it took six-eight people working on it each day for 14 months to dig it up!
+The ice cave is artificial, and it took six-eight people working on it each day for 14 months to dig it up!
 That means excavating 5,500 m3 of ice to make this tunnel.
 That’s a lot of ice!
 Into the Glacier are the people behind this project.
 They study glaciers and provide valuable information on everything that relates to them.

 While the entrance to the tunnel is nothing special, the cave itself is really spectacular.
 Strategically placed lights illuminate the cave and give it an incredible blue glow.
-To prevent slippage, we got fitted with slip on crampons (devices with spikes that go on top of your boot) that definitely helped navigate the tunnel.
+To prevent slippage, we got fitted with slip-on crampons (devices with spikes that go on top of your boot) that definitely helped navigate the tunnel.

 In between lava and ice caves

 Standing outside the entrance to the cave, you really get to see how vast the iceberg really is.
 Even though it’s all snow and ice, the views are spectacular.
 It’s so quiet and peaceful there.
-Apparently, back in the day, there were no prisons in Iceland and anyone who committed a severe crime was sent to the highlands as punishment.
+Apparently, back in the day, there were no prisons in Iceland, so anyone who committed a severe crime was sent to the highlands as punishment.
 If they survived for three years, they were allowed to return.
 I doubt they felt the same way as I did standing there, but I guess it’s all about perspective.

-We returned Húsafell hotel for lunch.
+We returned to the Húsafell hotel for lunch.
 At this point, this was my first meal in hours.
 It’s a good idea to bring something to eat with you on the tour as there aren’t any places to stop for food.